Mitigating Perception Bias: A Training-Free Approach to Enhance LMM for Image Quality Assessment: Experiments

 In comparison to training-free methods, training-based models generally deliver superior results, benefiting from the quality assessment knowledge learned from large-scale datasets.
 However, due to the fact that KonIQ-10k only contains authentic distortions, these models often underperform on unseen distortions when tested on datasets involving unseen distortions (e.g., TReS: 0.771 on LIVE Challenge vs 0.468 on KADID-10k, MUSIQ: 0.788 on LIVE Challenge vs 0.630 on AGIQA-3k), highlighting the overfitting dilemma during training.
 In contrast, our approach improves the LMM in a training-free manner, providing superior generalization capability across authentic, systemic, and AI-generated distortions.\\

 \textbf{Visualization.} To verify the effectiveness of our method, we visualize our predicted results alongside the LMM predictions using the Q-Bench prompt on the KADID-10k dataset (first two rows) and the AIGC-3k dataset (second two rows).

 As shown in Fig.~\ref{fig:lmmimg}, we can observe that: 1) Despite comparable distortions and closely aligned MOS distributions in the first two rows, the LMM without our debiasing enhancement consistently assigns higher quality ratings to images in the first row over the second.
 This observation underscores the model's high reliance on semantic content rather than low-level clues for quality assessment, revealing the presence of perceptual bias.
 2) The bias varies by semantic content, affecting both natural and AI-generated images.
 In contrast, our debias strategy could effectively mitigate such bias, resulting in predictions that are more consistent with human ratings (\ie, MOSs).

-\subsection{Generalization on Other LMMs}
+\subsection{Generalization on other LMMs}

 In our method, we adopted the multimodal model mPLUG-Owl3 as our foundation model.
-To demonstrate the generalization capability of our enhancement strategy, we further validate it on another two LMMs inducing: BakLLaVA~\cite{liu2024improved}, and Qwen-VL~\cite{bai2023qwen}.
+To demonstrate the generalization capability of our enhancement strategy, we further validate it on another four LMMs inducing: BakLLaVA~\cite{liu2024improved}, Qwen-VL~\cite{bai2023qwen}, LLaVA-OneVision~\cite{li2024llavaonevisioneasyvisualtask}, LLaVA-Interleave~\cite{li2024llavanextinterleavetacklingmultiimagevideo} and DeepSeek-VL2~\cite{wu2024deepseekvl2mixtureofexpertsvisionlanguagemodels}.
 As shown in Table~\ref{tab:lmm}, we could observe a consistent average performance gains can be achieved.
 Notably, the improvements observed on the LIVE Challenge and AGIQA-3k datasets suggest that semantic bias is widespread across diverse content types and such bias can be mitigated by our method efficiently.
 The promising generalization capability highlights the transformative potential of our bias-mitigation strategy and opens up exciting new avenues for developing training-free enhancement methods to fully harness the potential of LMMs for unseen tasks.